-This is one of the projects I’m proud of.
+This is one of the projects I’m most proud of.
 Designing an apartment (actually three apartments) for parents, grandparents, children and grandchildren is a very ambitious goal.
 One should also take into consideration that grandparents are secular, parents are religiuos and the son is orthodox, as well as his own family.
 What about adding an in-house-office, gorgeous waiting area and a private spa and picnic area on the roof with spectacular view towards the Old City walls?
 Sounds impossible?
 Let’s take a close look on “before and after” galleries.

 Small changes — that's what making your apartment look new again and again.
 I don't beleive in design that lasts for decades without any change.
 The world around us doesn't stand still, neither do we.
 That's why I tend not to use the most expensive materials in the market as many designers do.
 Of course, it depends on the budget, but generally, you won't make changes if the current design cost you a fortune.
 That's my advice for today — leave some space for changes.
 And make changes from time to time.
 Maybe today?